 If you are using Seaside/GLASS, you will need to perform another step to upgrade your Seaside image.
-This step upgrades seaside, and reloads your Mettachello code from your respository.
+This step upgrades Seaside base code, and you will also need to reload your Seaside application code.

-For details, see Chapter 4, starting on page 35.
+For details, see Chapter 4, starting on page 37.

 When you have completed the Seaside upgrade, continue with the upgrade process and perform the following steps.